Lawrance Bohm

-Lawrance A. Bohm (born July 4, 1972) is an American lawyer who is most noted for winning what is believed to be the two largest single-plaintiff employment verdicts in United States history: $185,872,719.52 in Juarez v.
-AutoZone Stores, Inc. (2014, United States District Court, Southern District of California) and $167,730,488.00 in Chopourian v.
+Lawrance A. Bohm (born July 4, 1972) is an American lawyer who is most noted for winning what is believed to be the two largest single-plaintiff employment verdicts in United States history: $185,872,719 in Juarez v.
+AutoZone Stores, Inc. (2014, United States District Court, Southern District of California) and $167,730,488 in Chopourian v.
 Catholic Healthcare West (2012, United States District Court, Eastern District of California).
-Bohm has won several other large verdicts protecting and defending civil and workplace rights.
+He has won several other large verdicts, protecting and defending civil and workplace rights.
 Bohm has represented clients in several high-profile cases.

 Education

 Bohm grew up on Long Island, New York and graduated high school in 1990.
-Bohm received a B.S. degree in crime, law, and society from the University of California, Irvine, in 1995.
-Bohm graduated from Tulane University Law School, cum laude in 2000 and externed with United States District Court for the Eastern District of Louisiana Judge Ivan L.R.
+He received a B.S. degree in crime, law, and society from the University of California, Irvine, in 1995.
+He graduated from Tulane University Law School, cum laude, in 2000, and externed with United States District Court for the Eastern District of Louisiana Judge Ivan L.R.
 Lemelle.
 Bohm was president of his law school class and editor of the Tulane University Law School newspaper.

 Career

-In 2000, Bohm began his legal career as an associate attorney at the law offices of Porter, Scott, Weiberg and Delehant in Sacramento, California litigating personal injury, civil rights, and employment claims.
+In 2000, Bohm began his legal career as an associate attorney at the law offices of Porter, Scott, Weiberg and Delehant in Sacramento, California, litigating personal injury, civil rights, and employment claims.
 In 2003, Bohm began working for Jackson Lewis P.C., a national employment defense firm litigating employment law cases, including claims asserted under the California Fair Employment and Housing Act and Title VII.

-In 2005, Bohm established the Bohm Law Group to pursue trial litigation with a focus on labor and employment disputes.
-Since 2005, Bohm has assisted workers in a variety of workplace disputes, including: wrongful termination, harassment, discrimination, retaliation, whistleblower protection, disability accommodation, severance negotiation, breach of contract, wage and hour disputes and more.
+In 2005, he established the Bohm Law Group to pursue trial litigation with a focus on labor and employment disputes.
+Since 2005, he has assisted workers in a variety of workplace disputes, including wrongful termination, harassment, discrimination, retaliation, whistleblower protection, disability accommodation, severance negotiation, breach of contract, and wage and hour disputes.
 Bohm also represents clients in catastrophic injury, wrongful death, medical malpractice and other personal injury matters, including elder abuse and neglect.